nystudio107/minify/README.md

 1. Download & unzip the file and place the `minify` directory into your `craft/plugins` directory
 2.  -OR- do a `git clone https://github.com/khalwat/minify.git` directly into your `craft/plugins` folder.
 You can then update it with `git pull`
+3.  -OR- install with Composer via `composer require nystudio107/minify`
-3. Install plugin in the Craft Control Panel under Settings > Plugins
+4. Install plugin in the Craft Control Panel under Settings > Plugins
-4. The plugin folder should be named `minify` for Craft to see it.
+5. The plugin folder should be named `minify` for Craft to see it.
 GitHub recently started appending `-master` (the branch name) to the name of the folder for zip file downloads.

 ## Configuring Minify